What Are The Best Board Games For Seniors & the Elderly?

 Ticket To Ride sets you off on an adventure across North America visiting different cities and towns with objectives and missions to complete along the way.

-On average, a game lasts between 30 and 60 minutes which makes it ideal for seniors who can become distracted quickly or have memory issues.
 The game gives seniors the opportunity to work their memory of trips they have taken in the past and their own experiences of the various locations.

 Ticket to Ride Board Game for All Ages